Archives

 The aim of the research is to examine the current state of criminology in Hungary and to identify the directions that are key issues for future development.

 Crime is a constant, unchanging feature of the evolution of society, and its forms are constantly adapting to changing circumstances as society evolves.
 The task of criminology is to understand these changes, to identify the root causes and to develop the means of the state and society for prevention, thus helping the work of the police and strengthening public safety.
 Theoretical criminology includes all the basic concepts and knowledge that make up the overall knowledge on crime, whereas applied criminology is concerned with the research that underpins the theories, the concrete institutional proposals and the due diligence of the operation of crime control.
-According to Dénes Szabó, the function of criminology (and of the administration of justice) is universal, and is basically founded on two strands.
+According to Denis Szabo, the function of criminology (and of the criminal justice) is universal, and is basically founded on two strands.
 The first is the collection, accumulation and development of knowledge, and the second is to guarantee the effective exercise of freedom and responsibility by those concerned, the potential victims and the perpetrators, i.e. members of society.
 The latter is in fact prevention based on scientific knowledge, which in practice is a routine activity of law enforcement, but which, on the whole, based on a coherent concept of crime prevention, serves to protect of the members of society and the interests of the community.
-Each of the main strands of applied criminology – such as crime prevention, strengthening victim-centred approaches, examining fear of crime, and developing a re-socialisation and reintegration-oriented sanctions system – can have the potential to reduce crime in the long term, while in they can, in the shorter term, directly support the work of law enforcement.
+Each of the main strands of applied criminology – such as crime prevention, strengthening victim-centred approaches, examining fear of crime, and developing a resocialisation and reintegration-oriented sanctions system – can have the potential to reduce crime in the long term, while they can, in the shorter term, directly support the work of law enforcement.
 However, the results of research not only support the work of legislators and law enforcement, but the measures based on them can also have an impact on public satisfaction and reassurance.

 The objects of study in applied criminology are not set in stone because, just like the world and science, some forms of crime are constantly changing, ‘evolving’, adapting to new challenges and breaking through the security shields of even the most secure systems.
 Today, this is the case with cybercrime, for the investigation and prevention of which cybercriminology has emerged as a separate sub-discipline.
 Closely linked to the darknet and thus to the financing of organised crime and terrorism is the examination of the use of cryptocurrencies and their links to crime.
-New forms of crime, including the prevention of and liability for accidents caused by self-driving cars, which are emerging with the development of artificial intelligence, must be addressed now.
+New forms of crime, including the prevention and liability for accidents caused by self-driving cars, which are emerging with the development of artificial intelligence, must be addressed now.
 A similarly new field is the young but rapidly developing ‘green criminology’, which studies criminal phenomena that affect the living world of our planet, nature.

 This illustrates the multidisciplinary character of criminology and the extent to which researchers draw on new knowledge from other disciplines in the study of certain criminal phenomena, which requires continuous development and learning on their part.